Nick Helm

-Nicholas Tristan Phillip Helm (born 1 October 1980) is an English comedian, actor and rock musician known for his comedic confrontational delivery.
+Nicholas Tristan Phillip Helm (born 1 October 1980) is an English comedian and actor.
 His routines have been described as "brash and bullish".
 Many of his performances begin with him acting calmly and see him gradually getting more and more enraged about what he is talking about.
 He came to prominence following the success of his 2010 Edinburgh Fringe show Keep Hold of the Gold.
 In 2014, Helm made his main acting debut as lead character Andy in the BBC Three sitcom Uncle.

 Early life

 Helm was born in Barts Hospital in West Smithfield, London, and raised in Finsbury Park, until the age of 8 when he then moved to St Albans, Hertfordshire.
 He attended Cunningham Hill Primary School, after which he went to Sandringham Secondary School.
 Following this he attended the University of Winchester.

 While at secondary school Helm began writing and performing.
 In 1997, when he was in sixth form, his drama teacher Louise Howes brought the school's production of Romeo and Juliet to the Edinburgh Festival.
 Helm played the part of Prince Escalus.